 I became seriously involved in the paranormal field in 2015 and gained my first hands-on experience as an investigator with the well-regarded team UK Ghost Hunters.
 My role quickly expanded to Head of Recruitment, Treasurer and Board Member.
 This valuable time in the team taught me much about the brain's predilection tendencies, pareidolia and the need for thorough investigation.
 It also revealed many things - physical and audible - that I could simply not explain.

 I have studied Developmental Psychology with Monash University, and currently Philosophy with the OU.
-In late 2019 I will be studying Parapsychology under Professor Caroline Watt at the Koestler Parapsychology Unit at Edinburgh University.
+In early 2020 I will be studying Parapsychology under Professor Caroline Watt at the Koestler Parapsychology Unit at Edinburgh University.
 I am also currently working towards my recognition on the National Register of Professional Investigators (NRPI).

 I'm a member of the Society for Psychical Research (SPR, Est.1882), the Ghost Club (Est. 1862) and the Association for Scientific Study of Anomalous Phenomena (ASSAP).
 I'm also a member of the Parapsychological Association and the International Alliance of Holistic Therapists.

 I have Public Liability Insurance cover and am fully DBS checked.